4paradigm/OpenMLDB/docs/en/install_deploy.md

 OpenMLDB cluster version needs to deploy zookeeper, nameserver, tablet and other modules.
 Among them, zookeeper is used for service discovery and saving metadata information.
 The nameserver is used to manage the tablet, achieve high availability and failover.
 Tablets are used to store data and synchronize data between master and slave.
 APIServer is optional.
 If you want to interact with OpenMLDB in http, you need to deploy this module

-**Note:** It is best to deploy different components in different directories for easy upgrades individually.
+**Notice:** It is best to deploy different components in different directories for easy upgrades individually.
 If multiple tablets are deployed on the same machine, they also need to be deployed in different directories

 ### Deploy zookeeper